dependently-typed/website/src/index.md

 `dependently-typed` is a student-run club that aims to bring together programming language and compiler enthusiasts.

 You do not need prior experience to join!
-Undergraduate, gradudate, and PhD students are all welcome :)
+Undergraduate, graduate, and PhD students are all welcome :)

 <a href="{{ social.wiki }}" target="_blank">Learn more about us</a>
 <br>